 Not great at getting into corners

-Brushes with loose bristles can sometimes get left behind and pose a threat to your health.
-When loose bristles stick to the grill's surface during cleaning they can accidentally transfer to your food—resulting in an unpleasant mouth or throat injury.
+Brushes with loose bristles can sometimes get left behind, and when loose bristles stick to the grill's surface during cleaning, they can accidentally transfer to your food.
 This brush solves the loose-bristle problem since it has spring-like wound stainless steel wires rather than pointy individual bristles.
-This also makes it safer, since there are no sharp edges or stabby points to worry about.
 Since the wire doesn’t bend during cleaning, it’s less likely to break, and the stainless steel won’t rust or corrode, so this brush will last much longer than traditional styles.

 Dimensions: 18 x 6 inches | Weight: 12 ounces | Brush Material: Stainless steel | Warranty: 5 years